medizininformatik-initiative/DQA-CQL/README.md

 blazectl --server http://localhost:8080/fhir evaluate-measure scripts/encounter.yml | blazectl render-report > reports/encounter.html
 ```

+A [Script Guide](docs/script-guide.md), explaining how the scripts are build, is available.

 ## Example Reports

 Rendered HTML reports of the example scripts over the test data can be found in the `reports` directory.